dairer/hrd/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hrd is to …
+`hrd` is a collection of functions to help implement and develop and fit Hüsler-Reiss models.

 ## Installation